fernandezcuesta/blog/content/2015-01-05-OpenVMS-system-backup.md

 The restoration process explained here will initialize the destination volume and remove all current contents.
-It is assumed that the system was boot from an emergency disk (or any other method like bootable CD/DVD), SAN disks are reachable and SMSC application is stopped.
+It is assumed that the system was boot from an emergency disk (or any other method like bootable CD/DVD), SAN disks are reachable and applications that may access the database or system files are stopped.

 As explained before (Exclude files from being backed up), when a list of files are excluded from the backup it is not possible to perform an image backup.